andresmazzo/gohugo-theme-comingsoon/README.md

 **The config file**

-Take a look inside the examples/ folder of this theme.
-You'll find multiple site examples.
-Select one and see file called config.toml.
-To use it, copy the config.toml in the root folder of your Hugo site.
+Take a look inside the exampleSite/ folder.
+See `config.toml` file.
+To use it, copy it in the root folder of your Hugo site.
 Feel free to change the strings in this theme.
 You may need to delete the line: themesDir = "../.."

 ### Templates